Cornu (horn): Construction and shape

 The cornu was originally made from an animal horn and later made from bronze.
 It was carried around the wearer's neck using a cord.
 The instrument was curved into spiral shape.
 0.5 millimeter thick metal sheets which were likely made from bronze were used to make the spiral shape.
-The metal would have overlapped each other at the longest sides and were fixed through soldering.
+The metal edges would have overlapped each other at the longest sides and were fixed through soldering.
 Sharp tools or stones would have been used to remove the excesses of the soldering alloys.
 The spiral was broken up into sectors connected by brass rings which were soldered onto the tubes.
 Iron curved cores would be used to work wooden pieces around 40 centimeters long to create the curved parts of each tubes.
 It had a copper and tin bell at the end and it was sometimes made with a cross-brace.
 These ends were connected by a transverse rod that may have been made of wood and was held in place by iron nails.
 Holes would have been placed at the ends of these rods and would have been used to secure the nails to the bars.
 The bell was made from a flat sheet of folded metal.

 The cornu would be used by a musician known as a cornicen.
 This musician would play it by holding it vertically and pointing it forward.
 The tubing would pass around the player's left shoulder.
 It would be played by holding the cornu with the player's left hand while the right hand pressed the mouthpiece against the lips, the breath and force of the player determining the sound of the instrument.